salesforce/lwc-rfcs/text/0000-portals.md

 ## Unresolved questions

-1. How would `querySelector` work ?
+1. How would `this.template.querySelector` work ?
 2. Is the definiton of the portal immutable (can you change its name, what if it gets removed?)
 3. Can the destional portal be changed ?
 4. What if the portal doesn't exist
 5. What if there are more than 1 portal definition with the same name
 6. Should there be implicit/reserved portals ? (eg. `body` which always implies the `<body>` element of the document)
-7. Should the events bubble out of the portalled component to the host element ?